shizn/iot-hub-node-raspberrypi-getting-started/doc/iot-hub-raspberry-pi-kit-node-lesson1-deploy-blink-app.md

    # For Windows command prompt
    code %USERPROFILE%\.iot-hub-getting-started\config-raspberrypi.json

-   # For MacOS or Ubuntu
+   # For macOS or Ubuntu
    code ~/.iot-hub-getting-started/config-raspberrypi.json
    ```

 3. Replace the placeholder `[device hostname or IP address]` with the IP address or the host name that you got previously in "Obtain the IP address and host name of Pi."

    ![Config.json](media/iot-hub-raspberry-pi-lessons/lesson1/vscode-config-mac.png)